arangodb/docs/3.6/deployment-dc2-dc-cluster.md

 Sharing secrets is obviously a very delicate topic.
 The above workflow assumes that the operator will put a secret in a file named `${CLUSTERSECRETPATH}`.

-We recommend to use a dedicated system for managing secrets like HashiCorps' `Vault` or the secret management of `DC/OS`.
+We recommend to use a dedicated system for managing secrets like HashiCorp's `Vault`.

 ## Required ports